The author begins with these three production abstractions...

 navy (during times of war; merchant marines otherwise)

-institutionalized slavery (required so that Spartan men could join military schools starting at age 7 rather
+institutionalized slavery (required so that Spartan men could join military schools starting at age 7 rather than working in other ventures like

 slavery was frowned-upon